 "Our skirmish ... is but a storm in a cream bowl."

 Also, before the 'teacup/teapot' versions were well-established, another nobleman came up with a version that didn't involve the tea-table at all.
 The Gentleman's Magazine, 1830, records:

 "Each campaign, compared with those of Europe, has been only, in Lord Thurlow's phrase, a storm in a wash-hand basin."

-'Tempest in a teapot' is the version that is used most often in the USA, and hardly at all in other places, but which nevertheless appears to have a Scottish rather than an American origin.
-Blackwood's Edinburgh Magazine, 1825, included a debate over the relative merits of the Scottish poets James Hogg and Tom Campbell.
-Campbell's imagery of raging tempests in his poetic work wasn't well received there:
+'Tempest in a teapot' is the version that is used most often in the USA but which nevertheless appears to have a Scottish rather than an American origin.
+Blackwood's Edinburgh Magazine, 1825, included this:

 What is the 'tempest raging o'er the realms of ice'?
 A tempest in a teapot!

-Finally, we come to the version of the phrase that we English might imagine is the 'proper' original version.
-This appears to be neither original or English as it is later than the versions above, and the first mention that I can find of it also hails from north of the border.
-Catherine Sinclair, the Scottish novelist and children's writer, wrote a novel of fashionable society life, Modern Accomplishments, or the march of intellect, in 1838:
+Finally, we come to the 'storm in a teacup' version of the phrase that we English might imagine is the 'proper' original version.
+This appears to be neither original nor English as it is later than the versions above, and the first mention that I can find of it also hails from north of the border.
+The Scottish novelist Catherine Sinclair wrote a novel of fashionable society life, Modern Accomplishments, or the march of intellect, in 1838:

 "As for your father's good-humoured jests being ever taken up as a serious affair, it really is like raising a storm in a teacup."